TrevorCarmichael/V-Rising-Docker-Linux/readme.md

 Really messy setup but this was the only way I could figure out how to work it lol.
 Never used Wine before.
 Hope for a native linux server soon!

+# Updating the server
+Before and after updating the server it might be sensible to check the currently running version:
+`docker logs vrising-server | grep "VRisingServer v" -A1 | tail -2`

+This container only downloads/updates the server application when `/root/.wine/drive_c/steamcmd/steaminstalled.txt` (which is created on first startup) does not exist inside the container.
+There are two ways to update the server:
+- `docker exec vrising-server rm /root/.wine/drive_c/steamcmd/steaminstalled.txt && docker restart vrising-server`
+to delete the file and restart the container, which updates the already installed server.

+- `docker-compose up --build -d`
+to recreate the container from scratch without `steaminstalled.txt`.